larrylawl/larrylawl.github.io/_posts/2021-12-22-paper-a-day.md

 \\ = p_1 log \frac{p_1}{q_1} + p_2 log \frac{p_2}{q_2}
 $$

-This now follows the more general form (which you can refer to wiki for)
+This now follows the more general form (which you can refer to wiki for):

 $$
 D_{KL}(P \Vert Q) =  \sum_{x \in X} P(x) log(\frac{P(x)}{Q(x)})